pierre-rouleau/pel/doc/pel-manual.rst

 They will be located inside your Emacs load-path but will only be loaded if the corresponding ``pel-use-`` customize variable is set to **t**.

-But this mechanism only works for external packages that are available from an Elpa compatible Emacs package archive site (ELPA_, MELPA_, a local Elpa archive, etc...)
+Note that this mechanism only works for external packages that are available from an Elpa compatible Emacs package archive site (ELPA_, MELPA_, a local Elpa archive, etc...)
 Some of the packages PEL uses are not hosted on these sites (yet) but on site